olanti-p/Cataclysm-TLG/README.md

 ## Downloads

-**Releases** - To get the game, head over to our Releases page and download the version marked for your operating system.
+**Releases** - To get the game, head over to the Releases page and download the version marked for your operating system.
 You do not need the source code to play: https://github.com/Cataclysm-TLG/Cataclysm-TLG/releases/

 **Source** - The source can also be cloned from the [GitHub repo](https://github.com/Cataclysm-TLG/Cataclysm-TLG/).

-## Compile

-Please read [COMPILING.md](doc/COMPILING/COMPILING.md) - it covers general information and more specific recipes for Linux, OS X, Windows and BSD.
-See [COMPILER_SUPPORT.md](doc/COMPILING/COMPILER_SUPPORT.md) for details on which compilers we support.
-And you can always dig for more information in [doc/](https://github.com/CleverRaven/Cataclysm-DDA/tree/master/doc).

-We also have the following build guides:
-* Building on Windows with `MSYS2` at [COMPILING-MSYS.md](doc/COMPILING/COMPILING-MSYS.md)
-* Building on Windows with `vcpkg` at [COMPILING-VS-VCPKG.md](doc/COMPILING/COMPILING-VS-VCPKG.md)
-* Building with `cmake` at [COMPILING-CMAKE.md](doc/COMPILING/COMPILING-CMAKE.md)  (*unofficial guide*)
+You probably only want to do this if you're working on the game.

 ## Contributions